yp3722/Distributed-Log-Processing/README.md

 ---
 ### Four

-In this task output will display the number of characters in each log message or each log message type that contain the highest number of characters in the detected instances of the designated regex pattern.
+Output  displays the highest number of characters in each log message type that that contains string of designated regex pattern.

 Output Rows
 ```